 We will encourage new entrants to agriculture and horticulture and enable access to land and the provision of the necessary finance and training.”

 In the first bullet point under FA203, delete the following:

 “We will change the basis of agriculture support toward supporting a combination of sustained, fairly rewarded employment, , producing nutritious food, reducing greenhouse gas emissions, high standards of animal welfare, enhancing wildlife habitats, providing ecosystem services and promoting a transition to non-chemical methods of farming.”

 And replace with:

-“Agriculture support will be provided by the Land Management Investment and Support scheme (see LD505).
-This will encourage a combination of sustained and fairly rewarded employment, producing nutritious food, reducing greenhouse gas emissions, high standards of animal welfare, enhancing wildlife habitats, the providing of ecosystem services and the promoting a transition to non-chemical methods of farming.”
+“Agriculture support will be provided by the Land Management Investment and Support scheme (see LD502, LD505).
+This will encourage a combination of sustained and fairly rewarded employment, producing nutritious food, reducing greenhouse gas emissions, high standards of animal welfare, enhancing wildlife habitats, the providing of ecosystem services and promoting a transition to non-chemical methods of farming.”

 FA204 (first bullet) currently reads,

 “Intermediary Bodies – in order to achieve the required transformation of the Food and Agriculture Systems we will need to establish an organisational infrastructure to support and sustain the changes.
 We will: